 This recipe consists of two parts.

-In addition to the flavor, the wonderful pillow-y texture that absorbs the egg batter and gets swirled with a layer of cinnamon and sugar is also the product of a proper rise.
-It's really easy though, and completely worth it.
+In addition to the flavor, the pillow-y texture that absorbs the egg batter and gets swirled with a layer of cinnamon and sugar is also the product of a proper rise.

 Making the Dough